isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 its current state.
 The ``age`` parameter specifies the number of seconds since the information from the partner was gathered (the age of this information).

+The ``communication-interrupted`` boolean value indicates if the server receiving the ``status-get`` command (local server) has been unable to communicate with the partner longer than the duration specified as ``max-response-delay``.
+In such situation we say that active servers are in the communication interrupted state or that the communication between them is interrupted.
+At this point, the local server may start monitoring the DHCP traffic directed to the partner to see if the partner is responding to this traffic.
+More about the failover procedure can be found in :ref:`ha-load-balancing-config`.

+The ``connecting-clients``, ``unacked-clients``, ``unacked-clients-left`` and ``analyzed-packets`` parameters have been introduced together with the ``communication-interrupted`` parameter in the Kea 1.7.8 release and they convey useful information about the state of the DHCP traffic monitoring in the communication interrupted state.
+If the server leaves the communication interrupted state these parameters are all reset to 0.

+These parameters have the following meaning in the communication interrupted
+state:

+-  ``connecting-clients`` - number of different clients which have attempted to get a lease from the remote server.
+The clients are differentiated by their MAC address and client identifier (in DHCPv4) or DUID (in DHCPv6).
+   This number includes both "unacked" clients (for which "secs" field or "elapsed time" value exceeded the ``max-response-delay``).

+-  ``unacked-clients`` - number of different clients which have been considered "unacked", i.e. the clients which have been trying to get the lease long enough, so as the value of the "secs" field or "elapsed time" exceeded the ``max-response-delay``.

+-  ``unacked-clients-left`` - number of additional clients which have to be considered "unacked" before the server enters the partner-down state.
+   This value decreases when the ``unacked-clients`` value increases.
+The local server will enter the ``partner-down`` state when this value decreases to 0.

+-  ``analyzed-packets`` - total number of all packets directed to the partner server and analyzed by the local server since entering the communication interrupted state.
+It includes retransmissions from the same clients.

+Monitoring these values helps to predict when the local server will enter the partner-down state or why the server hasn't yet entered this state.

+The last parameter introduced in the Kea 1.7.8 release was the ``ha-mode``.
+It returns the HA mode of operation selected using the ``mode`` parameter in the configuration file.
+It can hold one of the following values:
+``load-balancing``, ``hot-standby`` or ``passive-backup``.

 .. _command-ha-maintenance-start: